Jan Moran Neil

 Jan has been teaching Creative Writing since 1989.
 She founded Creative Ink for Writers in 2000, providing group tutorials and assessing the work of writers.
 Many of these writers have gone on to be successfully published.

 In 1994, Jan won the BBC Writers’ Short Story Competition with 'Death by Pythagoras' which was broadcast on Radio 4.
-Her poetry collection: Red Lipstick & Revelations (available on Amazon) is published by Indigo Dreams and she tours her one woman show with her poetry.
+Her poetry collection: Red Lipstick and Revelations (available on Amazon and Amazon Audible) is published by Indigo Dreams and she tours her one woman show with her poetry.
 Her poems have been published in anthologies and commended in national competitions, most notably Oxford University’s Four Corners international poetry competition judged by Mimi Khalvati.
 She won Bloomsbury Publishing’s Sonnet competition in 2016 with 'Silver Surfing' judged by Ruth Padel and this was published in the Royal Society of Literature’s Review.

 She has had work published in Reader’s Digest, School Leaver, Mother and Company and has sourced writers and contributed to Chic Chat and Chiltern Living interviewing a number of celebrities including James Corden and Anita Dobson.
 She currently contributes to Writing Magazine.
 She was a founder member and editor of Rhyme & Reason, an award-winning charity anthology, and is a regular judge of poetry and short story competitions for schools and writing groups.

 Jan trained at the Royal Central School of Speech and Drama and National Youth Theatre before teaching Voice at the Dome Theatre in Montreal and has run her own theatre companies including Creative Ink for Actors.
 She has worked extensively in voice over and radio work and made two short films with Mike Leigh.
 She last featured as Olive in Daisy Jacobs’s Oscar nominated film The Bigger Picture, which won 26 awards including a BAFTA.